wp-plugins/tsp-featured-posts/README.txt

 4. Admin area shortcode settings area.

 == Changelog ==

+= 1.2.5 =
+* Enhancement: Added support for viewing tribe event data (see The Events Calendar plugin)

 = 1.2.4 =
 * Enhancement: Added the option to display post types, to display events, appointments, etc. Anything with a post type you can now display